 Skip to main content

-Special case: acquisition or transfer by the borrower of securities homogeneous to those borrowed
+Special case: acquisition or transfer by the borrower of securities similar to those borrowed

-In accordance with the eighteenth Additional Provision of Law 62/2003, of December 30, on fiscal, administrative and social order measures ( BOE of 31), to the acquisitions or transfers made For the borrower of homogeneous securities to those borrowed during the term of the loan, the following special tax regime is applicable:
+In accordance with the Eighteenth Additional Provision of Law 62/2003, of December 30, on fiscal, administrative and social order measures ( BOE of 31), the following special tax regime is applicable to the acquisitions or transfers made by the borrower of securities similar to those borrowed during the term of the loan:

-• Transmissions of homogeneous securities to those borrowed that are made during the term of the loan will be considered to affect first the securities borrowed , and will only be considered to affect the portfolio of homogeneous securities pre-existing in the taxpayer's assets, to the extent that the number of those transferred exceeds those borrowed.
+• Transfers of homogeneous securities to those borrowed that are carried out during the term of the loan will be considered to primarily affect the borrowed securities , and will only be considered to affect the portfolio of homogeneous securities pre-existing in the taxpayer's assets, to the extent that the number of those transferred exceeds those borrowed.

-• Acquisitions that are made during the term of the loan will be allocated to the portfolio of securities borrowed , unless they exceed those necessary for the complete return of the same.
+• Acquisitions made during the term of the loan will be charged to the portfolio of borrowed securities , unless they exceed those necessary for the complete repayment of the loan.

-• The income derived from the transfer of the borrowed securities will be allocated to the tax period in which the subsequent acquisition of other homogeneous securities takes place, and will be calculated by the difference between the transfer value and the acquisition value that corresponds to the acquired during the duration of the loan and after the transfer.
+• The income derived from the transfer of the securities borrowed will be imputed to the tax period in which the subsequent acquisition of other homogeneous securities takes place, and will be calculated by the difference between the transfer value and the acquisition value corresponding to those acquired during the duration of the loan and after the transfer.

-• When the borrower borrows new homogeneous securities to cover the return of the securities, the price of the new homogeneous securities on the date of obtaining the new loan will be taken as the acquisition value.
+• When the borrower borrows new homogeneous securities to meet the repayment of the securities, the price of the new homogeneous securities on the date of obtaining the new loan will be taken as the acquisition value.

-• If the repayment is made by the borrower by delivering homogeneous securities pre-existing in his assets , the acquisition value will be taken as the price of the securities on the date of loan cancellation.
-This contribution value will be taken as the transfer value to calculate the income derived from the return made with pre-existing homogeneous values.
+• If the repayment is made by the borrower through the delivery of homogeneous securities pre-existing in his/her assets , the acquisition value will be taken as the price of the securities on the date of cancellation of the loan.
+This value will be taken as the transfer value to calculate the income derived from the return made with pre-existing homogeneous securities.

-Please note that, although the eighteenth Additional Provision of Law 62/2003 has been repealed with regard to Corporate Tax, with effect from January 1, 2015, by Law 27/2014, of November 27 ( BOE of 28), remains in force for IRPF .
+Please note that, although the Eighteenth Additional Provision of Law 62/2003 has been repealed with regard to Corporate Tax, with effect from 1 January 2015, by Law 27/2014, of 27 November ( BOE of the 28th), it remains in force for IRPF .

 Example:

-On May 3, 2021, Mrs. ERL sold 400 shares of the Public Limited Company “TASA” on the Stock Exchange, with a nominal value of 6 euros, at 300% according to their price on that date.
+On May 3, 2021, Mrs. ERL sold on the Stock Exchange 400 shares of the Public Limited Company “TASA”, with a nominal value of 6 euros, at 300% according to the price of the same on that date.
 The shares sold are part of a package of 550, which were acquired by Mrs. ERL According to the following detail:

 250 02-02-1990 3,250 euros 13 euros

-Determine the amount of the capital gain or loss obtained in said operation, knowing that the valuation of the shares for the purposes of the Wealth Tax corresponding to the year 2005, amounted to 15 euros per share and taking into account that the taxpayer has not since January 1, 2015 transfer of assets to whose gain the ninth transitional provision of the Personal Income Tax Law would be applicable
+Determine the amount of the capital gain or loss obtained in said operation, knowing that the valuation of the shares for the purposes of the Wealth Tax corresponding to the 2005 financial year amounted to 15 euros per share and taking into account that the taxpayer has not made any transfer of assets since January 1, 2015 to whose gain the ninth transitional provision of the Tax Law was applicable

 Solution :

-To proceed with the determination of the capital gain or loss resulting from the transfer of the 400 shares, it is necessary, first of all, to identify those sold within the totality of those owned.
-To do this, the legal criterion must be applied that the shares sold are those that were acquired in the first place (FIFO criterion), so that the 400 shares sold correspond to the 250 acquired on 02-02-1990, and 150 of those acquired on 05-06-1995.
+In order to determine the capital gain or loss resulting from the transfer of the 400 shares, it is first necessary to identify those sold within the total number of those owned.
+To do this, the legal criterion must be applied that the shares sold are those that were acquired first (FIFO criterion), so that the 400 shares sold correspond to the 250 acquired on 02-02-1990, and 150 of those acquired on 06-05-1995.

-Once the shares sold have been identified, among all those owned, the total capital gain or loss must be calculated separately for the 250 shares acquired on 02-02-1990 and for the 150 shares acquired on 05-06-1995, in accordance with the following detail:
+Once the shares sold have been identified, within the total number of those owned, the total capital gain or loss must be calculated separately for the 250 shares acquired on 02-02-1990 and for the 150 acquired on 06-05-1995, according to the following detail:

-1. Determination of total capital gain or loss :
+1. Determination of the total capital gain or loss :

 InformationAcquired on 02-02-1990Acquired on 05-06-1995